mdn/content/files/en-us/web/css/position-anchor/index.md

 ### Multiple positioned elements and anchors

-This example demonstrates how you can move multiple positioned elements around, associating them with different anchors.
+In this example, you can move multiple positioned elements around, associating them with different anchors.
+This example demonstrates how an anchor can be associated with multiple positioned elements, but an anchor-positioned element can only be associated with a single anchor at a time, the anchor defined by the `anchor-position` property.

 #### HTML